kamwoods/splendir/README.md

 - **Tree View** (outputs a graphical tree view similar to the command-line tool "tree")
 - **Directory Analysis** (a high-level overview of the directory contents).

 All three views are generated when **Start Scan** is clicked.
 When a scan is complete, an **Export** button will appear to allow export of the content.
 If **Detailed File List** is currently selected, clicking **Export** will generate a CSV file.
 If **Tree View** is selected, it will generate a UTF-8 text representation of the tree.
+If **Directory Analysis** is selected, it will generate a text file containing that overview.

-The **Traversal Options** control which types of files should be included in the scan, and (optionally) a directory depth to stop scanning at.
+The **Traversal Options** control which types of files should be included in the scan, and (optionally) a maximum directory depth for the scan.

 - **Include dotfiles** includes directories and files beginning with a ".", typically signifying a system or configuration file on Linux and macOS.
 - **Follow symlinks** follows symbolic links to access a target file or directory
-- **Skip virtual filesystems** is checked by default, and skips specific locations including ``/proc``, ``/run``, ``/sys``, and ``/tmp`` on Linux if you happen to be scanning a live file system from the ``/`` root directory, or ``autofs`` and ``devfs`` on macOS.
+- **Skip virtual filesystems** is checked by default, and skips specific locations including ``/proc``, ``/run``, ``/sys``, and ``/tmp`` on Linux if you happen to be scanning a live file system from the ``/`` root directory, or ``devfs`` and ``autofs`` mounts on macOS.
 - **Stay on same filesystem** is unchecked by default, but can be checked to restrict the scan from switching filesystems (for example, in Linux if a directory contains multiple mount locations for different filesystems).

-Splendir will distribute work among all available CPU cores to provide maximum performance when running long scans (for example, computing SHA256 hashes for many files).
+Splendir will distribute work among all available CPU cores to provide maximum performance when running long scans (for example, computing MD5 or SHA hashes for many files).
 You can terminate a long-running scan by clicking **Cancel** at any time.
 The scan will be shut down once the most recent batch of 10 files has completed.
 Clicking **Exit** during a scan will also trigger a cancellation.

 ![Splendir Directory Listing View](assets/sds-dirview.png)

 Both the **Directory Listing** view and **Tree View** are implemented with a virtual scrolling feature to provide live views of directories of any size.
 When scanning large directories, you will see a progress report as the tool builds this data structure.
 Once the directory has been scanned, you can scroll to any point in the output to inspect and review before exporting.
+The **Directory Listing** view collapses all selected columns into the viewable area by default.
+To see the full output in each column, click **Expand Columns**.
+The vertical scroll position is maintained when expanding or collapsing columns.

 You can also adjust the **Sort Options** to instantly view and export sorted results without having to rescan.
 The **Default** sort option is an alphabetized directory walk (all subdirectory entries grouped together at each level).